 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Black Americans Own Disproportionately Small Share of Homes in 50 Largest U.S. Metros
+Black People Own Disproportionately Small Share of Homes in 50 Largest US Metros

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.